 Corrugated cardboard needs to be taken to the cardboard recycling station in the basement.

-CFL light bulbs, batteries and printer cartridges should be recyled at the front desk in most res halls or in the blue bin in the lobby of Sutherland Hall.
+CFL light bulbs, batteries and printer cartridges should be recycled at the front desk in most res halls or in the blue bin in the lobby of Sutherland Hall.

 Pop tabs are collected and donated to Ronald McDonald House by a local 4-H high school student.
 Ronald McDonal House is a program that provides free housing near hospitals for families of critically ill children.